All lanes on I-80 in Richmond closed after tanker trunk accident, chemical fire, officials say

 The accident happened around 11:30a.m. on the westbound lanes between Hilltop Dr. and El Portal Dr.

-Richmond police advises motorists to use alternate routes and avoid Hilltop Mall, Shane Drive, and Rollingwood area.
+Richmond police advise motorists to use alternate routes and avoid Hilltop Mall, Shane Drive, and Rollingwood area.

 PLEASE AVOID THE AREA-Tanker truck fire between the Hilltop Mall and El Portal westbound lanes of I-80.
 Avoid Hilltop Mall, Shane Drive, and Rollingwood area.
 Use alternate routes. pic.twitter.com/F4IR4ACmcL— Richmond Police, CA (@RPDCAOnline) October 24, 2020